martc55/Jbd2Solis/README.md

 I wanted to send the State of Charge (SoC) of the battery to the inverter to give greater control.
 I have a DIY 16 cell LiFePO4 battery (about 4.5kWh).
 The BMS used is the JBD-SP25S003-L16S-100A.
 It was setup as a lead acid battery on my Solis inverter (RHI-3K-48ES-5G) and worked OK for 18 months, as long as you don't over discharge.
 The maximum discaharge voltage that can be set was 48V, OK for lead acid batteries but too low LiFePO4.
-At 20% SoC, my battery voltage is 51.5V.
-I noted that at 20% it did not completely disconnect the battery, but it continues to discharge at 42W, so I set force charge at 15%.
+When it gets near to 20% SoC, at my battery voltage is about 51V, under low load.
+I noted that at 20% it did not completely disconnect the battery, but it continues to discharge about 42W, so I set force charge at 15%.

 BMS has 2 output ports, One UART for BT module and I use the app to log the voltage and current data.
 I can also use the app to change the default properties of the BMS.